![]() |

 Lydia and Rocking Chair as well as singles from his first album,

-Woman of Mine and Ariel.
 "An amazing Talent" - The Sun, "Outstanding"

 - Record Business, "Songsmith extraordinaire!
 A great performer!"